fairlearn/fairlearn/docs/user_guide/assessment.rst

 it is also meaningful to report the worst performance across all considered groups.

-For example, when comparing the false negative rate across groups defined by race, we may summarize our findings with a table like the following:
+For example, when comparing the false negative rate across groups defined by race, we may summarize our findings with a table.
+Note that the these statistics must be drawn from a large enough sample size to draw meaningful conclusions.

 .. list-table::
    :header-rows: 1